Custom Completions

 cat dog eel

-On the third line, we type the name of our custom command my-command followed by hitting space and then the <tab> key.
-This brings up our completions.
-Custom completions work the same as other completions in the system, allowing you to type e followed by the <tab> key and get "eel" automatically completed.
+, followed by a space, and then the Tab key.
+This displays a menu with the possible completions.
+Custom completions work the same as other completions in the system, allowing you to type e

 module commands {